 This is where you disembark

-For nature lovers, the butterfly-shaped "Emerald Island" Guadeloupe a green paradise.
-Here you can find the largest national park in the Caribbean with the highest waterfalls in the Antillesa treetop path, mysterious mangrove forests and a lush Flora and fauna to discover.
-We can occasionally view the volcanic cone of the almost 1500 metre high La Soufrière from the deck of the Eye of the Wind.
-The Colour palette of the sandy beaches ranges from the finest snow-white to black volcanic sand.
-Guadeloupe is largely characterised by French, African and East and West Indian influences.
-This mixture is particularly evident in the architecture, which is characterised by the French colonial style to the Hindu temple is enough.
+For nature lovers, the butterfly-shaped "Emerald Island" of Guadeloupe is a green paradise.
+Here you can discover the largest national park in the Caribbean with the highest waterfalls in the Antilles, a treetop trail, mysterious mangrove forests and lush flora and fauna.
+From time to time, we can see the volcanic cone of La Soufrière, which is almost 1,500 metres high, from the deck of the Eye of the Wind.
+The colour palette of the sandy beaches ranges from the finest snow white to black volcanic sand.
+Guadeloupe is largely influenced by French, African, East Indian and West Indian cultures.
+This mixture is particularly evident in the architecture, which ranges from French colonial style to Hindu temples.

 Notes on the itinerary